tkuester/taky/README.md

 ### Known Issues

-At this time, there are two known issues with taky.
-The first is a memory leak caused by the XML parser library.
+At this time, there is one known issue with taky: a memory leak caused by the XML parser library.
+Over several days, the memory usage in `taky` will balloon to excessive size, potentially causing instability.
 This issue will likely not be resolved unless LXML writes a fix for their parser.
-This means that over several days, the memory usage in `taky` will balloon to excessive size, potentially causing instability.

-Additionally, a change in OpenSSL's default settings (seen in Ubuntu 22.04, OpenSSL 3.0.2) is currently causing client certificates to be rejected by ATAK.
-An issue has been logged with ATAK about this, and plans are in the works to update certificate generation to use the old defaults for certificate generation.

 <p align="center">
   <img src="https://raw.githubusercontent.com/tkuester/taky/main/doc/taky.png" alt="taky logo" width="200" />